Home falls down sandy bluff along Lake Michigan shoreline

 Rising Great Lakes levels and storms over Lakes Michigan, Huron and Superior have caused beach erosion, flooding and damage to seawalls and roads.

-An October storm battered the Lake Michigan shoreline near Spring Lake, Michigan, and swept away up to 20 feet of dunes in some communities.
+An October storm battered the Lake Michigan shoreline near Spring Lake, Michigan, and swept away up to 20 feet (6.1 meters) of dunes in some communities.

 Michigan environmental regulators said in October they would expedite permits for homeowners seeking to place rocks or build seawalls to prevent erosion.